Eschatological Hope: Maranatha!

 The Community, with the whole Church, awaits the coming of Jesus in glory, the day when all of humanity and all of creation will be united in the love of Jesus Christ.

-Seized by this eschatological urgency and striving toward the perfection of the world to come, the Community “groans and sighs” (Rm 8,22) with the whole of creation in incessant and vigilant prayer: “Maranatha – come Lord Jesus!”
+Seized by this eschatological longing and striving toward the perfection of the world to come, the Community “groans and sighs” (Rm 8,22) with the whole of creation in incessant and vigilant prayer: “Maranatha – come Lord Jesus!”

-Through its way of life, the Community proclaims implicitly and explicitly the reality of the Kingdom and the imminence of its advent.
-(Cf, Book of Life N°5).
+Through its way of life, the Community proclaims implicitly and explicitly the reality of the Kingdom and the imminence of its advent. (see Book of Life, n° 5)

 “The Lord taught us to pray: “May your kingdom come, may your will be done on earth as it is in Heaven.”
 He also teaches us that the prayer of the faithful can shorten the day of trial for the world.
 Finally, He invites us to respond to His invitation: “Watch therefore, for you know neither the day nor the hour,” and “Blessed are those servants whom the master finds awake when he comes.”
 (Book of Life, no 43)